 One of the most beautiful things about using native flora in the landscape is its natural adaptability.
-Natives seem to accommodate to wild conditions much better than transplant species.
+Natives seem to acclimate to wild conditions much better than transplant species.
 However, weeds will plague any garden patch and the native garden is no exception.
 Non-native weeds are the worst, but even indigenous species bully their way into the garden bed.
 Keep reading for tips on how to control native garden weeds without resorting to dangerous chemicals.

 Native Garden Weed Control